 Snacks are a great way to fuel your child’s growing body and health in between meals.
-Check out this easy, delicious snack idea with maternal nutrition Expert Crystal Karges.
+Check out this easy, delicious snack idea that has all of the important nutrients your child needs to get through the day.

 Incorporating healthy snacks into your child’s day is an important way to fuel their bodies consistently and give more opportunities to maximize nutrition.
 Snacking has sadly become demonized in our culture, especially when it comes to kids.
 Many parents fear that their child may not eat at meal time if offered snacks during the day.
 Others may worry that “snack” type foods are unhealthy, and therefore, should be avoided.